amyers0217/A_Myers_WEB601Assingments_MyFavAnime/README.md

 # A_Myers_WEB601Assingments_MyFavAnime

-This is where I will be adding all of my assignments for WEB 601
+Angela Myers

+These assignments are going to be a continual development of a single page application using Angular where I talk about my favourtie Anime.